1992 United States presidential debates: Viewership

 An estimated 69.9 million viewers tuned into the debate.

-October 19: Third presidential debate (East Lansing, Michigan)
+October 19: Third presidential debate (Michigan State University)

-The third presidential debate was held at Michigan State University, East Lansing, Michigan on Monday, October 19, 1992 between President George H. W. Bush, Governor Bill Clinton and businessman Ross Perot.
-Jim Lehrer moderated the debate with Gene Gibbons, Helen Thomas and Susan Rook as panelists.
+The third and final presidential debate between President George H. W. Bush, Governor Bill Clinton, and Businessman Ross Perot took place on Monday, October 19, 1992, at Michigan State University, East Lansing, Michigan.

+The debate was moderated by Jim Lehrer of PBS with Gene Gibbons, Helen Thomas and Susan Rook as panelists.
 The format decided was: